estuary/flow/site/docs/guides/create-dataflow.md

   Here, you can view the generated capture definition and the schema for each collection.

-  Flow displays these specifications as JSON.
+  Flow displays these specifications as JSON in a read-only editor.
-  You can modify what you see by filling in new values in the form and clicking **Next**, or by editing the JSON directly in the Specification Editor.
+  For many source systems, you'll notice that the collection schemas are quite permissive.
+  You'll have the option to apply more restrictive schemas later, when you materialize the collections.

-  (Those who prefer a [command-line interface](../concepts/flowctl.md) can manage and edit YAML in their preferred development environment).
+  (Those who prefer a [command-line interface](../concepts/flowctl.md) can manage and edit the schema in their preferred development environment.

-  It's not always necessary to review and edit the specifications — Flow will prevent the publication of invalid specifications.
+  Click the **CLI** button near the **Collection Specification** viewer to get started.).

 8. If you made any changes in the Collection Editor, click **Next** again.